charlesgold/metifyjs/README.md

 _As long as the end-user's browser supports DOM you are good to go!_

 1. Add metify.js to the end of html `<body>` tag
+1.1.
+Be sure to upload metify.js to your _ASSETS_ directory of your shopify store.
 2. Setup `{{ product.description }}` `<div>` holder in your product.liquid template.
 3. Obviously using your theme of choice, feel free to place the "meta-value" tags which will accept the "meta-keys" values.
 4. Define your meta tags inside of your Shopify store products.